justinamiller/DotNet-Coding-Guidelines/README.md

 ```
 public record Person(string FirstName, string LastName);
 ```
-Using record types will automatically generates the boilerplate code for you and keeping your code concise.
-Records will be really useful for defining DTOs, Commands or any object that carries immutable data around.
+Using record types will automatically generate the boilerplate code for you and keeping your code concise.
+Records will be really useful for defining DTOs, Commands, or any object that carries immutable data around.
 For more information about this feature, see: [Record Types](https://devblogs.microsoft.com/dotnet/c-9-0-on-the-record/)